-What is the biggest difference between using a platform like WordPress and coding your own website?
+What is the biggest difference between using a platform like WordPress and coding your website?

 Deciding the main purpose of your website will be key in deciding the path you need to go down.
 If you are looking for fully customizable and unique functionality, you may need a web development team for a larger scope project.
 However, most businesses will find that the WordPress route will allow them all the customization that they will need.
 WordPress allows for merchant processing and e-commerce plugins to be integrated.
 This allows businesses to run their shops fully digitally in many cases without spending a large amount of money.

-The bread and butter to any WordPress website is going to be plugins or unique code used.
+The bread and butter to any WordPress website are going to be plugins or unique code used.
 There needs to be a balance of plugins with your other content.
 Having too many plugins can slow down your website.
-Alternatively, there may be a point where plugins are messing with each others settings meaning that you are not getting the full usability in some cases.
+Alternatively, there may be a point where plugins are messing with each other’s settings meaning that you are not getting full usability in some cases.
 Kallen media is here to breakdown 3 common uses for plugins on the WordPress platform.

 1. Search Engine Optimization

 Often the purpose of working on WordPress is to avoid digging too deep into the coding elements of your website.
 Search engines look at all elements of your website unless you specifically tell them not to.
 When these search engines crawl your websites they are looking for a variety of different factors to rank your site.
 There are some elements that you can control like how many keywords you embed and if you have all your proper tags in place.